 She has years of experience in tourism, hospitality and the lodge industry.

-JJ Minye is a Director of The Nature College, and one of a handful of Master Trackers in South Africa.
+JJ Minye is an Honorary Director of The Nature College, and one of a handful of Master Trackers in South Africa.

 He has distinguished himself during the pilot project which led to the development of the CyberTracker.
-At the time he was employed by SA National Parks in the Karoo National Park.
+At the time of the Cybertracker project he was employed by SA National Parks in the Karoo National Park.

 His skills as Field Ranger also makes him an invaluable instructor in Field Ranger programmes.
 JJ is also a qualified Level 4 Nature Guide.